 Alcohol accidents are very serious for several reasons.
 This strong depressant first hits a person in the cerebellum and can cause some seriously impaired cognitive function, poor judgment, loss of motor skills, rapid loss of body heat, loss of balance, and slowed reaction times.
 Unfortunately, it is the reason behind many accidents that can result in some bruising and trauma or even death.
 Many of these accidents are largely governed in a legal sense by the dram shop laws in Illinois, which allow plaintiffs to sue the vendor of the alcohol that caused the defendant to become so intoxicated.

-At Agruss Law Firm, LLC, our personal injury lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, our personal injury lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured in an alcohol accident due to negligence, contact our office today for a free consultation.

 Types of Alcohol Accidents